 “Since we started doing colonoscopies in the United States, the risk of being diagnosed with and dying from colorectal cancer has greatly decreased,” says Dr. Lipman.

 If you’re 45 years old, it’s time to get a colonoscopy.
 If everything looks good and you have no polyps, you won’t need another one for 10 years.

 Some people need to start getting colonoscopies earlier.
 People with a history of colorectal cancer in their families or people with other problems with their colon are at higher risk and may need to start having colonoscopies earlier.

 About 1 in 5 people in the United States older than 50 have a polyp growing in them right now.
 If they have a colonoscopy, it can usually be removed and almost eliminate their risk of getting colorectal cancer from that polyp if they follow up as recommended.

 A lot of people are nervous about having a colonoscopy because of the prep needed to clean the colon out or worries about being uncomfortable during the exam.
 Bowel prep medications have changed a lot — there’s less to drink, and they taste better than they used to.

-During the exam, you get medications to put you in a state of twilight sedation.
+During the exam, you will either receive medications to put you in a state of twilight sedation or go completely to sleep.
 Almost all patients report that they’re comfortable, and many don’t even remember the exam.

-While it’s possible to have colorectal cancer and not know it, there are signs that can show up.
+While it’s possible to have colorectal cancer and not know it, there are signs and symptoms that can be detected.
 If you see blood in your stool, you should definitely see your doctor to get checked.

 Other signs can include weight loss, changes in how often you have a bowel movement and changes in what your stool looks like.
 Any of these issues should lead to a visit with your regular doctor.